Annually, North Sydney Council runs a garden competition, entries open in August and close early September.

-2020 has brought about some dramatic changes but one thing that hasn’t changed is the ability of gardens and gardening to provide us with respite from the daily stresses of modern life.
+2020 brought dramatic changes, but one thing that didn’t change was the ability of gardens and gardening to provide us with respite from the daily stresses of modern life.

-Although the format of the North Sydney 2020 Garden Competition has changed to ensure a COVID19-safe event, the potential for the green-thumbs of North Sydney to share their creations is still real!
+Although the format of the competition changed to online to ensure a COVID19-safe event, the potential for the green-thumbs of North Sydney to share their creations was still real!